 - Real estate agreements

 - Family law matters, such as adoption and divorce

 In any of the aforementioned contracts, you will need a written signature as opposed to an electronic signature.
 Furthermore, any documents that have to be presented in court cannot be electronically signed, as most courts prefer written signatures.

 If you need help learning more about the legality of electronic signatures, or if you need legal assistance in determining if your electronic signature is valid, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.